CSCfi/csc-env-eff/slides/05_batch_jobs.md

 # HPC serial jobs

+- a serial software can only use one core, so don't reserve more!
 - why could your serial job benefit from being executed using CSC's resources instead of on your own computer?

     - part of a larger workflow